Creating accessible content

 - Screen readers work better with images formatted to display in-line with text rather than wrapping, or floating text around the image.

-- To make video content accessible to users with cognitive and hearing impairments, use captioning and transcripts.
+- To make video content accessible for users with cognitive and hearing impairments, add captioning and transcripts using Kaltura.

 - Kaltura videos and presentations can be made with captions and transcripts at media.lafayette.edu